microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### IAM Security tools :

 - IAM **credential report** (Account level) : it lists all users and credential reports
-- IAM **access advisor** (User level) : it shows the service permissions granted to a user and last access time.
+- IAM **access advisor** (User level) : it shows the service permissions granted to a specific user and last access time.
 ### Acessing AWS account

 - AWS management console using password and MFA.
 (AWS Internet site)